CS3219-AY2526Sem1/cs3219-ay2526s1-project-g01/ai/usage-log.md

 - Validated that CSS styling for cursor is appropriate, modified CSS styling to fit use case.
 - Researched on deltaDecorations suggested by model and decided that it was not appropriate as its a legacy api, searched online for more suitable modules and implemented cursor binding using IEditorDecorationsCollection instead.
 - Implemented communication logic using websockets myself, only using model for debugging.

+---

+## Entry 26

+# Date/Time:

+2025-10-16 01:00

+# Tool:

+Github Copilot (GPT-5 mini)

+# Prompt/Command:

+"Help me to generate the routes, controller and model for my existing question-service"

+# Output Summary:

+- Generated a rough folder structure and some boilerplate code

+# Action Taken:

+- [ ] Accepted as-is
+- [x] Modified
+- [ ] Rejected

+# Author Notes:

+- Modified to add validation logic, and more parameters for the querying.
+- Wrote the Dockerfile and updated the api-gateway myself.
+- Tested incrementally.
+- Also documented with Github Copilot, but modified where necessary.

+---

+## Entry 27

+# Date/Time:

+2025-10-16 06:30

+# Tool:

+Claude Sonnet 4.5

+# Prompt/Command:

+"Based on this schema, help me to write 30 insert statements for coding interview questions.
+The topic is sorting.
+There are 3 difficulty levels: easy, medium, hard.
+There should be 10 questions for each difficulty level.
+The questions should NOT be leetcode questions but are original, and you should follow the schema below and ensure that I can just run these lines immediately.
+I should have 2 test cases per question, so the first test case is index = 1 and the second is index = 2.

+CREATE TABLE questions (
+	title TEXT,
+	topic TEXT,
+	difficulty TEXT,
+	description TEXT,
+	constraints TEXT,
+	PRIMARY KEY (title)
+);

+CREATE TABLE test_cases (
+	title TEXT,
+    index INTEGER,
+    input TEXT,
+    output TEXT,
+	PRIMARY KEY (title, index),
+	FOREIGN KEY (title) REFERENCES questions(title)
+);"

+# Output Summary:

+- Insert statements based on the description

+# Action Taken:

+- [x] Accepted as-is
+- [ ] Modified
+- [ ] Rejected

+# Author Notes:

+- Repeated this for topics: sorting, arrays, dynamic programming, hash table.

+---